Stokes on song as England face Kohli-inspired India in World Cup semi

 Kohli, who turned 34 at the weekend, has amassed 246 runs in five innings including three match-winning unbeaten half-centuries to give him a staggering tournament average of 123.

 "The way Surya is batting is wonderful.
-It's free spirited, free will, he is at that stage of his career," spinner Ravichandran Ashwin said after his team's 71-run hammering of Zimbabwe in their last Super 12 match on Sunday.
+It's free spirited, free will, he is at that stage of his career," spinner Ravichandran Ashwin said after the 71-run win against Zimbabwe on Sunday.

 "He is no spring chicken but still pretty early in his international cricket.
 With the way he is playing, he is complementing a lot of other batters in the team."